triflicacid/fabric-logic-mod/README.md

 - Advanced Wrench
   - Configures certain blocks
   - Crafted equivalently to the wrench, but using gold ingots
+  - When applied to some blocks, a chat message will outline the effect

 ## Wires and Adapters
 Wires are blocks which carry redstone signals.
 Key features: